 Make your family’s dream of working with elephants a reality in one of the most beautiful countries in the world.
 Not only will you and your family be living far off the beaten track in a place resembling paradise, but you will be making a genuine contribution to protecting elephants and helping communities.

-On your family adventure you’ll be joining a multiple award-winning charity in their quest to encourage the survival of elephants living in the wild.
+On your family holiday to Sri Lanka, you’ll be joining a multiple award-winning charity in their quest to encourage the survival of elephants living in the wild.
 In the last century alone, wild elephant populations in Sri Lanka have plummeted from 20,000 to just 5,000.
-Working with local conservationists, you will all become an important part of a research and protection mission.
-In addition to making a genuine contribution, you will have the privilege of witnessing elephants in the wild, knowing that all you are doing is to preserve and protect them within their environment.
+Volunteering in Sri Lanka with your family involves helping the charity to halt, and hopefully reverse, this tragic decline.

 - Monitoring the elephants and other wildlife in the area (keep an eye out for the elusive leopard!)